 There are some useful pieces that you could use for case studies.

-For example, you could combine the chapter on the real estate pro-forma with the one on exit strategies and the one on calculating IRR, and get enough to complete a simple exercise (like our first RE PE case study).
+For example, you could combine the chapter on the real estate pro-forma with the one on exit strategies and the one on calculating IRR, and get enough to complete a simple exercise.

 But there’s no step-by-step walk-through that puts all those pieces together.

 The author does provide a few good case study exercises at the end, but they’re simpler and less Excel-intensive than what you would receive in a real interview